-Students in the program take courses in areas such as anatomy, physiology, and science, and are prepared for careers in fields such as personal training, coaching, and physical therapy.
-The program also provides a strong foundation for students who wish to continue their education and pursue a bachelor's degree in kinesiology or a related field.
+This program prepares you for careers in personal training, coaching, and physical therapy.
+It also provides a strong foundation for students who plan to transfer to a four-year university to earn a bachelor’s degree in kinesiology or a related field.

 What is Kinesiology?